andrewsrichardson/food-blog/README.md

 # Website created for friend's food blog.

-This is a WIP, to eventaully be used as a real production site.
+Built using Gatsbb (React), Javascript, Netlify and GraphQL.

+Majority of components custom made using HTML and CSS.

 Find the site here: https://www.trustthisfeast.com/

-Built using Gatsby and Netlify.